-It is recommended that the minimum thickness of any soil treated zone is 100 mm
+It is recommended that the minimum thickness of any soil treated zone is 100 mm.

-It is recommended that the minimum thickness of any soli treated zone is 100 mm.
-HORIZONTAL BARRIER-TYPE TREATMENTS This section describes the application of a treated zone intended to fulfil the treatment requirements of a horizontal barrier as per the Australian Standard AS3660.
+HORIZONTAL BARRIER-TYPE TREATMENTS

+This section describes the application of a treated zone intended to fulfil the treatment requirements of a horizontal barrier as per the Australian Standard AS3660.
 (Refer to 'Service period' information) Horizontal treated zones are to be applied to deter termites from gaining concealed vertical access to the building sub-structure.
 Their application may not be necessary if the building construction is slab on ground and the slab can be determined to be an intact termite barrier.
-Vertical treated zones applied as external perimeters would still need to be employed (see below).
+Vertical treated zones applied as external perimeters would still need to be employed

 Full horizontal treated zones should cover all areas of sub-floor soil where there is inadequate access or where there is less than 400 mm clearance.
 Care must be taken to avoid spray shadows, e.g. behind piers.
 It may be necessary to loosen the soil to allow the soil to percolate to form the treated zone.
 The treated zone should surround any connection between the building and the soil.

-It may be necessary to loosen the soil to allow the soil to percolate to form the treated zone.
-The treated zone should surround any connection between the building and the soil.
 The use of a marker dye may assist in identifying soils that have been treated.

-Full horizontal treated zones beneath concrete slabs: if termiticide needs to be injected through concrete slabs to create a horizontal treated zone; suitable application equipment should be used to inject termiticide through pre-drilled holes.
+Full horizontal treated zones beneath concrete slabs: If termiticide needs to be injected through concrete slabs to create a horizontal treated zone; suitable application equipment should be used to inject termiticide through pre-drilled holes.
 Use a drill hole spacing between 150 and 300 mm and volumes sufficient to achieve minimum of 5 L spray solution per square metre.

-Partial horizontal treated zones along weaknesses or gaps in the physical barrier/slab: When drilling along cracks in slabs, expansion joints, walls and around service penetration, holes should be between 150 - 300 mm apart; where this is not possible because of the building construction these areas cannot be considered to be fully protected and this should be injelighted on paperwork provided to the building owner and subsequently these areas monitored more regularly than other treated areas. areas areas.
-As uneven distribution is likely when applying by this injection method through concrete (ie. under a slab), increase the application rate to at least 10 litres of spray solution per m.
+Partial horizontal treated zones along weaknesses or gaps in the physical barrier/slab:

+When drilling along cracks in slabs, expansion joints, walls and around service penetrations, holes should ideally be drilled no further than 150 mm from the crack, wall, expansion joint or service penetration and should be between 150 - 300 mm apart; where this is not possible because of the building construction these areas cannot be considered to be fully protected and this should be highlighted on paperwork provided to the building owner and subsequently these areas monitored more regularly than other treated areas.

+As uneven distribution is likely when applying by this injection method through concrete (ie. under a slab), increase the application rate to at least 10 litres of spray solution per m2.
 Use a slab injector fitted with a multi-directional tip.
 When applying through such structures the rod should be held vertically at 90 degrees to the slab and rotated during application to ensure even distribution.
 Ensure a strong seal with the top of the drill hole to minimise leakage and that drill holes are plugged after treatment.

-If soil subsidence has occurred beneath the concrete, the use of a foam carrier may assist in treating critical areas areas.
-The following table shows the recommended volume of spray solution required per hole at various drill hole spacings for full horizontal treated zone application
+If soil subsidence has occurred beneath the concrete, the use of a foam carrier may assist in treating critical areas.
+The following table shows the recommended volume of spray solution required per hole at various drill hole spacings for full horizontal treated zone application.

+Soil type Hole Spacing (mm) Number of holes per square metre Volume per hole to achieve 5 L/m2 Heavy Clay 150 mm 36 0.15 L (150 mL) 36 x 0.15 = approx 5 L Clay loams 200 mm 25 0.20 L (200 mL) 25 x 0.2 = 5 L Loams 250 mm 20 0.25 L (250 mL) 20 x 0.25 = 5 L Sands 300 mm 17 0.30 L (300 mL) 17 x 0.3 = approx 5 L

-Drill holes should be filled with a moisture proof compound after application to prevent sub-slab moisture
+Drill holes should be filled with a moisture proof compound after application to prevent sub-slab moisture rising.